alesur/data-recovery-guides/vmware/RecoverVM.md

 In output result find a line with message like this **Content ID mismatch (parentCID ed06b3ce != 0cb205b1)**

 it point that parentCID doesnt match on that VMDK in this case it is expecting **0cb205b1** but current value is **ed06b3ce**

+So we need to fix that:

+open in any text editor current trouble file **HostName-000001.vmdk**